rmela/mbta_departure_board/README.md

 ## Excuses

-It's hard to test the update stream on weekends because there are so few updates.
-So there may be issues.

 This is my first use of Vue.
 I'm not a front end developer, so I chose the simplest framework that has data bindings, but still there was a learning curve, and it's mostly cut and paste from a "Hello World"

-Still feeling clumsy with the MBTA API, and I know I'm not using it very well.
+Still feeling clumsy with the MBTA API, and I know I'm not using it very well wrt getting relationship object information into streamed prediction objects.

-HTML template not very DRY.
-I opted to leave it that way rather than create component in app.js, since app.js already has plenty of code.